Congratulations on deciding to immigrate to the United States!

 - How can you avoid common problems and pitfalls?

 Immigration can seem complicated, but Boundless is here to help.
 We turn all the government forms required for your green card application into simple questions you can answer online within 2 hours.
 Afterward, we run your application through 4 separate quality checks to ensure the highest accuracy before it’s filed.
-Learn more, or check your eligibility for a green card today.
+Learn more today!

 To immigrate to the United States means to relocate permanently by obtaining a green card (officially known as an “immigrant visa” or “lawful permanent residence”).
 A green card allows unrestricted employment, and can be renewed indefinitely.
 It also provides a pathway to U.S. citizenship.